ModSSC: A Modular Framework for Semi-Supervised Classification on Heterogeneous Data: Implementation and Usage

 \section{Implementation and Usage}

+ModSSC~1.0.0 is an open source Python package publicly available at \url{https://github.com/ModSSC/ModSSC}.
+The framework is distributed through the Python Package Index (\texttt{pip install modssc}).
+All experiments reported in this paper correspond to the tagged release \texttt{v1.0.0}, with explicitly version-bounded dependencies specified in the project configuration files.

+ModSSC relies on a small set of widely used Python scientific and machine learning libraries, including NumPy for numerical computation, scikit-learn for classical learning components, PyTorch as primary deep learning backend, and PyTorch Geometric for graph-based transductive models, with optional dependencies activated only when the corresponding backends are used.

-ModSSC 1.0.0 is a Python package released under the MIT license, built on recent versions of PyTorch, TensorFlow and scikit learn.
-The codebase is covered by continuous integration with unit and integration tests (91\% coverage), static type checking and automated style checks.
-The online documentation includes 10 tutorial notebooks and more than 15 end-to-end examples covering both inductive and transductive scenarios, and explains how to extend the framework with new datasets, strategies, samplers, backbones and graph builders.
+The codebase is covered by automated unit tests and continuously validated through integration tests, static type checking, and style enforcement.
+The package is accompanied by documentation including API references, tutorial notebooks, and executable examples covering both inductive and transductive semi-supervised workflows.

-Experiments are declared in a single YAML file specifying task, dataset, sampling, trainers and methods, then executed from the command line, which makes it straightforward to replicate results, run large comparative studies and evaluate semi-supervised classification ideas.

-The current release exposes 22 inductive and 16 transductive algorithms for semi-supervised classification.
-The complete catalogue, with references and implementation details for each method, is provided in Appendix~\ref{app:methods} (Tables~\ref{tab:ssl_methods_classical} and~\ref{tab:ssl_methods_neural}).
+Experiments are specified through a single YAML configuration file defining the task, dataset, sampling scheme, training procedure, and semi-supervised method, and are executed from the command line on CPU or GPU depending on the selected backbone, using at most one GPU per model.
+This execution model supports systematic replication of experimental protocols without modifying source code.

+The current release exposes 50 semi-supervised classification methods, corresponding to distinct algorithmic formulations as defined in their original publications, and excluding architectural variants or minor implementation ablations.
+The exact catalogue corresponding to version~1.0.0 is documented in Appendix~\ref{app:methods}.

+When official reference implementations are available, the corresponding ModSSC implementations are derived directly from those codebases and adapted to the framework architecture without altering the underlying algorithms.
+For methods without official implementations, the code follows the pseudo-code and algorithmic descriptions provided in the original publications, with adaptations limited to interface integration and software modularization.

+ModSSC prioritizes experimental reliability and reduction of engineering overhead rather than per-run algorithmic speedups.
+Wall-clock performance depends primarily on the chosen backbone models and execution environment.